 No. Students will have access to a supply of bluebooks in each exam room.

-The School of Law uses an anonymous grading system for exams which requires students to use individually assigned exam numbers in lieu of names on exam materials.
-Each semester students are issued a new 6-digit exam number which is to be used on all exam materials.
-Since this number is confidential, it must be picked up in person at the Law Records Office either in advance of or at the time of the student's first exam.
-Numbers are issued on a 3X5 card for ease of use.
+The Law School uses an anonymous grading system for exams and requires students to use individually assigned exam numbers in lieu of names on exam materials.
+Each semester students are issued a new 6-digit exam number that is to be used on all exam materials.
+Since this number is confidential, it is issued directly to the student via ExamSoft, the software used for laptop exams.
 Numbers are not given out over the phone or to a third party.

-Students enrolled in specific courses will be given the option of taking their final exam on their personal laptop using an exam software product for PCs called ExamSoft SofTest , which is downloaded onto the student,s personal laptop.
+Students enrolled in specific courses will be given the option of taking their final exam on their personal laptop using an exam software product called ExamSoft Examplify, which is downloaded onto the student,s personal laptop.
 This software allows students to type their exam answers for closed-computer exams while preventing access to the computer hard drive or outside sources.
-For open-computer exams, the software allows access to other files and programs outside SofTest but still automatically saves the typed answers in an encrypted format.
-Also, open exams do not allow the user to copy-and-paste text from another program into SofTest.
+For open-computer exams, the software allows access to other files and programs outside Examplify but still automatically saves the typed answers in an encrypted format.
+Also, open exams do not allow the user to copy-and-paste text from another program into Examplify.

 Specific information is available each semester prior to the start of exams regarding the use of ExamSoft, including the deadlines for downloading the software and exam files.
-MacIntosh computers are only compatible with ExamSoft under specific circumstances.
 Please read the laptop registration materials carefully to determine whether your equipment can be used to take your exams.

 Students are given an opportunity to view their exams, but only after the grading process is completed and all grades have been recorded.
 Exam viewing is handled by the Office of Faculty Services and is usually conducted over a two-week period with scheduled hours in the day and evening.
 When dates have been set for exam viewing sessions, notices will be prominently posted.